 - Management: Information gathered is used in all aspects of managing the system from planning for individuals and families, to supervision, and program/system operations.

 Users of the CANS must complete and pass the CANS certification exam at .70 or higher.
-To train CANS, the super user/trainer must attend a 4-day TFT facliltated by Praed, complete and pass a certification exam at .80 or higher.
-Annual training and certification is required for providers who administer the CANS and their supervisors.
+To train CANS, the super user/trainer must attend a T4T facilitated by Praed and they must complete and pass a certification exam at .80 or higher.
+Annual training (and in some cases additional training) and certification is required for providers who administer the CANS as well as their supervisors.

 For more information about Praed: http://praedfoundation.org.
 Visit the TCOM page to view the list of all TCOM Tools used in your jurisdiction.